 1. Stay under the care of your rheumatologist

-People with AS should be diagnosed by a rheumatologist and continue to have regular appointments.
-Make sure you have at least an annual appointment, even when you're feeling fine.
+You should be diagnosed by a rheumatologist and continue to have regular appointments.
+Make sure you attend your annual appointments, even when you're feeling fine.
 That way, you can make sure you are staying on the right track.

 2. Love yourself

 Finding out that you have AS can be life changing and there are times that it will get you down.
 It's important to pay attention to your emotional and psychological needs - not just your physical needs.

 Facing your condition directly and accepting your needs can help with your work life, relationships and social life.

 All medications come with benefits and risks.
 It's important to understand the potential risks but also to keep them in proportion.
 Sometimes, you will really need your medications to live well and manage your condition.
 Don't struggle if there is a medication that could really improve your quality of life.

 Think tall all day.
 Stand sideways in front of a full-length mirror.
 Imagine dropping a weighted string from the top of your head to your feet.
 Stand so it passes straight down-through your earlobe, shoulder, center of your hip, behind your kneecap, and in front of your anklebone.

 5. Get into hot water

 You probably notice that your back pain feels worst when you first wake up.
 Stepping into a steamy bath or shower can relieve aches and loosen up stiff muscles and joints.